OxfordDemSci/Mapineq/src/data-wrangling/Migration/README.md

 - **Metrics Explanation:**
     - `origin` / `destination`:
         - All countries: a summary row representing the global total inflow (or outflow).
-        - Individual countries: a list of all available partner countries contributing to the inflow (or receiving the outflow) for the reporting country (geo).
+        - Individual countries: a ISO Alpha-2 code list of all available partner countries contributing to the inflow (or receiving the outflow) for the reporting country (`geo`).
 Typically ~180 countries.
     - `month`:
         - All: a summary row representing the total annual flow.
         - Individual months: specific monthly values within the time range.